saif9795/Tic-Tac-Toe/README.md

 # Tick_Tack_Toe-
-A simple game of Tick tack toe
+A simple game of Tick tack toe made using C programming language.